Youth unemployment in Italy: Consequences

-Emigration

-In the last years, the media in Italy increasingly addresses the issue of the international migration flows of young people as a phenomenon of brain drain.
+Brain drain is one consequence of high unemployment.
 The high rate of unemployment encourages young citizens to leave the country.
 In fact, the main reason of the high numbers of young people leaving the country is the prospect of job opportunities abroad.
 Qualified Italians who choose to emigrate to Northern Europe are able to make between 29% and 48% more than their counterparts who remain in Italy.
 Youth emigration as a consequence results in the Italian government losing its investments in education and a considerable amount of young labor force.
 In the majority of the cases, the young unemployed emigrate to either other countries in Europe (mainly the United Kingdom and Germany) or to the United States and Australia.
 In 2016, more than 39% of Italian emigrants were of age between 18 and 34.
 Additionally, the percentage of young Italian emigrants is increasing every year at a steady rate.

-North-South Division

 It is often argued that Italy is made up of two different economies, one belonging to the North and one to the South.
 In terms of youth unemployment, there is a regional divide between North and South within Italy.
 In 2016, Italy presented one of the most internally diverse regional unemployment rates among the EU member states (together with other Southern European countries such as Greece and Spain).
 More than half of the young population was unemployed in the southern regions of Italy (Calabria, Campania, Puglia and Sicilia).
 On the other hand, unemployment rates in the northern regions (such as Lombardia, Piemonte and Veneto) varied between 5% and 10%.